COVID VACCINATION PROGRAMME

 Information and guidance re Covid 19 (Coronavirus) is changing daily and the number of confirmed cases in the UK is increasing.
 With this in mind, we have implemented changes at the Practice to ensure both the safety of you and our staff.

-On line appointments: In order to be able to triage patients who are requesting appointments, we have stopped the all online appointments on a temporary basis.
+On line appointments: In order to be able to triage patients who are requesting appointments, we have stopped most of the online appointments on a temporary basis.
+The only online appointments available are early morning.

 Triaging - We ask that patients only contact the surgery if your problem is urgent and will not wait until the Pandemic is over.
 We are unable to refer patients to hospital consultants, for blood tests, x-rays and scans as all routine work has been suspended